 If you live in a low to medium density Multi Unit Development, where you are using Council's kerbside waste service, you can order an organics bin.

 If your development has 4 or more units with common land, you will be issued with shared food and garden organics bins.

-When green waste bins are collected
+When organics bins are collected

 Please place your bin out by 5.30 am of collection day, preferably the night before.
 Bins are usually collected in the morning.